How Media Sanitization Works

 Sanitization Outcomes: Clear, Purge, or Destroy

-• Purge: stronger techniques intended to protect against more advanced recovery methods; includes modern device sanitize pathways where supported.
+- Purge: stronger sanitization techniques used to protect against more advanced recovery methods, including supported device sanitize pathways and cryptographic erase where applicable.

 Network Equipment and Embedded Storage Handling